YouTube star Lilly Singh makes bold leap to late-night TV

 “Inevitably, it’s a lot of pressure.
 It’s also a huge honor, and I’m focusing on the latter part,” said Singh, who will be 31 on Sept.
 26. “I’m focusing on how exciting this business is and how much it could mean, rather than focusing on, ‘Oh my God.
 What will people think, and what if this messes up?’
 So I’m just having fun while I do it and I think that’s going to get the best result, ultimately.”

-She is a “flat-out star” and NBC has full confidence in her, said network executive George Cheeks, who shares the title of NBC Entertainment co-chairman with Paul Telegdy.
+Singh is a “flat-out star” and NBC has full confidence in her, said network executive George Cheeks, who shares the title of NBC Entertainment co-chairman with Paul Telegdy.

 “Lilly is bold, inherently positive and hilarious,” Cheeks said.
 “She has such a different perspective than anyone else on television right now, and she embraces her whole self authentically and without apology.
 Paul and I have often said that if she had never been on YouTube and came in to audition with zero social media presence, we would have given her this show.
 Her talent transcends platforms and she has this undeniable charisma that immediately pulls you into her orbit.”